dmironenko/numberencoding/README.md

 Task description

-Attention: Please follow these instructions super accurately.

- - Develop the solution yourself.
-Do not try to find a shortcut by using the web.
- - Develop the solution in Java using maven as build tool.

- - The core of the solution should be written without any add-ons to the core of the programming language.
-Use only the defined language standard (e.g. you can use all features that you find in a standard Sun JDK).
-   This means that you can use external libraries, but your program should still produce the wanted solutions after removing those parts.
-For example, if you would decide to use a logging library then your program would still work correctly after removing all parts that use the logging library.
-You can also use JUnit.
- - Optimize for speed of development and quality of development.
-Do not optimize for runtime execution speed.
-The problem is small and you can afford to waste a few milli seconds.
-It is better to focus on getting a working solution faster.
- - Deliver your result in the best professional quality you can produce.
-Polish your solution.
-Make a master piece out of it.
-It is part of this task to compare what different people consider to be a professional quality solution.

-First read through the whole of it in order to get an overview.
-Concentrate on the details only upon second reading.

 The following mapping from letters to digits is given:

 E | J N Q | R W X | D S Y | F T | A M | C I V | B K U | L O P | G H Z